LinnaeusUniversity/EvoSuite/README.md

 1. The second prerequisite is Apache Maven.
 Please make sure you have version 3.1 or newer installed.
 To determine which version of Maven you are using, type the following command:

         mvn -v, mvn -version
-    1. You should something similar to
+    1. You should see something similar to

             Apache Maven 3.6.3 (cecedd343002696d0abb50b32b541b8a6ba2883f)
             Maven home: C:\Program Files\MavenJar\apache-maven-3.6.3\bin\..